 Be mindful of the invisible things that make a difference too, like a comfortable temperature and clean air.
 Good ventilation and air conditioning help reduce the spread of germs and prevent illness.
 Our video collaboration devices have a feature called Neat Sense, smart room sensor technology which enables you to continuously manage and monitor humidity, CO2 and Volatile Organic Compounds (VOCs are organic chemicals, odors, scents, etc.), the number of people in the room, and more.

 Did you know?
 A study by Harvard T.H.
 Chan School of Public Health observed that lower ventilation rates were associated with slower response times and reduced accuracy on a series of cognitive tests.

 Get intentional with color

-Think about what color walls, furniture and furnishings you want for your meeting room.
+When it comes to conference room decorating, think about what color walls, furniture and furnishings you want for your meeting room.
 You might like to reflect some of your brand’s colors in your space.
-Or use color psychology to create different moods.
+Or usecolor psychologyto create different moods.

 - White – Opens up a space but also symbolizes cleanliness, elegance and perfection.
 It can be a little sterile, so consider adding more textures or splashes of color elsewhere in the room.

 - Blue – Represents stability and endurance.
 This is a great choice for brands that want to amplify their heritage and resilience.